 - Play with Contrasting Flavors.
 Alternatively, you can pair flavors that contrast and balance each other out.
 A widely appreciated example is the pairing of stouts with briny oysters.

 - Experiment with Palate Cleansers.
 Beer can also work well as a refreshing foil.
-For example, a crisp lager or pilsner can be a tasty match for spicy dishes.
+For example, a crisp lager or pilsner can be a tasty counterpoint to spicy dishes.

 Food: Spicy foods, light seafood, delicate vegetable dishes and salads